d3p1/dockgento/README.md

 2. Create a [`.dockgento_profile` file](https://github.com/d3p1/dockgento/blob/v1.11.4/src/bin/etc/.dockgento_profile.sample).
 This file lets you configure environment variables that define how the project environment should be generated.

-3. Execute `dockgento init <environment>` to generate the necessary [Docker Compose](https://docs.docker.com/compose/) files for the project.
+3. Execute `dockgento init` to generate the necessary [Docker Compose](https://docs.docker.com/compose/) files for the project.

 4. Execute `dockgento mage-install` if you want to install a new Magento platform to work with the current generated environment.
 Or execute `dockgento mage-setup` if you want to configure an existing Magento project to work with the current environment.